Emergent Hierarchy in Localized States of Organic Quantum Chains: Results

 \subsection{Coupled Corrals to OQCs}

 Apart from the isolated organic corral and chains exhibited in the experimental output shown in Fig.~\ref{fig:setup}(a), coupled quantum corrals and chains are also found in different configurations.
 Here, we investigate the transport and electronic responses of such systems.
-Most of the structures observed have $N_1$ chains coupled to a quantum ring by a single or a small set of precursors.
-Here we define the system ring + precursor as ``molecule''.
-We start then by comparing the total density of states (DOS) for a single quantum corral and the molecule system, with the reported \cite{Nature2021} experimental results of $dI/dV$ curves, as shown in Figs.~\ref{fig:corral_dos}(a,b).
+Most of the observed nanostructures have $N_1$ chains coupled to a quantum ring by a single or a small set of precursors.
+We start by analyzing the total DOS of a single quantum corral as reported in the $dI/dV$ experimental results~\cite{Nature2021}, as shown in Figs.~\ref{fig:corral_dos}(a).
 The used tight-binding parametrization is the same as discussed before for the chains.
-We notice that the calculated DOS (gray curves) agree well with the experimental data.
-Moreover, the quantum corral has an experimental gap $\Delta E= 2.35$ eV, while the theoretical model (TB and HSE06 functional) predicts $\Delta E\approx 2.0 $ eV.
-The experimental DOS results exhibit in-gap states (dashed curve in part (a)) due to the gold substrate, absent in the theoretical description.

-The energy states of these corral systems are sensitive to atomic coupled structures, as depicted in Fig.~\ref{fig:corral_dos}(b).
-The energy spectra of the quantum ring, with and without the precursor, are nearly identical, except for the emergence of electronic states within the pseudo-gaps of the corral system, as highlighted by the blue-shaded regions.
-In contrast, the coupling of different ions at positions P1, P2, and P3 (magenta, green, and yellow disks in Fig.~\ref{fig:corral_dos}(b)) introduces new atomic states not only within the main energy gap (shaded yellow region) but also in other pseudo-gaps, as indicated by the arrows.
-This sensitivity demonstrates the potential of coupled quantum corrals as nanoscale sensors in advanced device applications.
+The experimental results show a fundamental gap of $\Delta E \approx 2.35$ eV (yellow region), while the TB model predicts a slightly smaller gap of $\Delta E \approx 2.0$ eV.
+This underestimation is typical for DFT-based parameterizations \cite{Borlido2020}.
+Notably, the experimental spectrum exhibits a broad mid-gap feature (dashed gray line) attributed to substrate hybridization.
+As our isolated model does not include the gold substrate, we investigate similar in-gap phenomena arising from local chemical hybridization by considering coupled ions at specific sites (P1, P2, P3) as shown in Fig.~\ref{fig:corral_dos}(b).
+The broken molecular symmetry introduces localized states deep within the fundamental gap (near $E=0$) and inside the valence pseudo-gaps.
+The discrete impurity levels (colored markers) effectively provide accessible quantum states which are often observed in substrate-coupled or doped molecular corrals.
+Features observed within the gap are attributed to Au substrate states rather than intrinsic molecular orbitals, being consistent with previous reports \cite{Nature2021,Feng2025,doi:10.1021/jacs.5c03736}.
+We conclude that the sensitivity of the rings to absorbed ions demonstrates the potential application within nanoscale sensors.